 - 1/4 tsp dried oregano

 Drain the whole peeled tomatoes reserving the liquid for another use (pasta, described in the tip below).
-Place tomatoes, olive oil, salt and oregano in a blender and blend until desired consistency (I like it very smooth).
+Place tomatoes, olive oil, salt, and oregano in a blender and blend until desired consistency (I like it very smooth).
 Taste the sauce and adjust seasoning if necessary.
-Will last about a week in the fridge.
+It will last about a week in the fridge.

 TIP: To make a simple and delicious weeknight pasta sauce recombine the leftover sauce with the reserved tomato liquid and cook with kalamata olives and sliced garlic on the stove until reduced significantly (it should sort of coat the back of a spoon), about 30-40 minutes.
-Top pasta with basil/parsley, fresh grated parmigiano-reggiano, and extra virgin olive oil.
+Top pasta with basil/parsley, freshly grated Parmigiano-Reggiano, and extra virgin olive oil.